CarlsonCarlson/grahamBot/README.md

 Asks for company name and ticker <br>
 Writes report of all annual EPS and dividend payouts since 1989 <br>
 Writes report on if EPS increased by 33% in the last 10 years <br>
+takes 28 minutes to run a single test on all 500<br>

 ##Required Packages:
 os<br>